NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 Features:
 [list]
 [*]Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
 Both default to S.
+[*]Adds the ability to sort the merc's backpack when in a raid.
+Defaults to Shift+S.
 [*]Adds a Drop All hotkey to containers.
 Defaults to D.
 [*]Adds the context menu command "Drop One".
 [/list]